Last Updated April :2026

 Most people call and tell me and they reach out to me.
 You can go to contactwne.com and I tell everyone if you've got a 620 or higher credit score, that's where the magic happens.
 620 or higher credit score, you can get a USDA loan.
 If you have two years on the job to show proof that you have income, you've paid your taxes, then you reserve the opportunity to at least help yourself through this process.

-So many people, I can't tell you, come to us on a daily, weekly, monthly basis that say, "Wayne, we we need help, man.
-We we never bought a house and we're concerned, we're scared, we don't understand."
-Listen, I get really frustrated because the school system makes you have to have two years of a foreign language, but yet they don't teach you money.
+So many people, I can't tell you, come to us on a daily, weekly, monthly basis that say, "Wayne, we need help.
+We never bought a house and we're concerned, we're scared, we don't understand."
+I get really frustrated because the school system makes you have to have two years of a foreign language, but yet they don't teach you money.
 They don't teach you credit.
 They don't teach you finance.
-Hell, you go to college.
+You go to college.
 I got friends who've been to college.
 I don't have a college education.
-I I did.
 It's all I could do to get out of high school.
 But I got hustle.
 I got grind.
 I got grit.
 And I jumped into the real estate business in my early 20s and I've never looked back.

 Most importantly it's important for people to know that your interest rate is fixed when you buy any of these houses.
 And interest rates are low right now.
 People complain about a 6% rate.
 And I'm like, my god, are you serious?

 If you rent right now, think about this.
-If you rent right now, you're paying 100% interest.
+You're paying 100% interest.
 It's no different than going and leasing a car.
-If you've leased a car out there, give me a thumbs up, leave a comment.
-If you rented a house for years, tell me what you have gained other than you have to have shelter, right?
+If you've leased a car out there, leave a comment.
+If you rented a house for years, tell me what you have gained other than you have to have shelter.
 So even though you have to have shelter, you have to understand that when you buy a house and you own a home like this one and you buy it for x number of dollars and in five years you can sell it for more money.

-Now don't get me wrong, there's people out there be like, "Man, I took a hit.
+Now don't get me wrong, there's people out there saying, "Man, I took a hit.
 I took a loss."
-Well, here's where people take a hit and take a loss. when markets really jump high and that's typically where we see Florida and California and oftentimes a weather plays a big part of that because people tend to flock to those areas.
-South Carolina is one of the fastest growing more people are moving to South Carolina.
+Well, here's where people take a hit and take a loss — when markets really jump high and that's typically where we see Florida and California and oftentimes weather plays a big part of that because people tend to flock to those areas.
+South Carolina is one of the fastest growing — more people are moving to South Carolina.
 Why?
 Because the skies are blue.
 It helps us with depression.
 Makes us feel good and the water's lovely.
-Right?

 But you have to understand the government is not loaning the money.
 The government is insuring the loan.
 So the lender can loan the money.
 And when the lender loans the money, it's insured by the government.
 It gives them a little bit more peace of mind.
 And that's why they call it private mortgage insurance.
 So you have a mortgage insurance that you pay if you don't put 20% down on a home like this one.